 Any particles smaller than 10 microns are invisible to the human eye.
 So a particle of only .3 microns is tiny, and HEPA filters can capture many particulates of that size.

 What is a HEPA Filter Vacuum?

 Goodway offers a wide selection of Industrial HEPA Vacuum Cleaners.
-HEPA industrial vacuum systems offer incredible filtration performance and can be configured to meet pretty much any cleaning requirement.
-These HEPA filter vacuums are perfect to use for the cleanup of sensitive areas, where small particle filtering is required.
+HEPA industrial vacuum systems offer incredible filtration performance and can be configured to meet any cleaning requirement.
+These HEPA filter vacuums are perfect for cleaning sensitive areas where small particle filtering is required.
 Examples include lead dust particles, silica dust cleanup, allergens, fine specks of dust, and more.

 Why are HEPA Filters Important?

 The quality of HEPA filters matters.
 There are several reasons why HEPA filters are used, including preventing allergy-causing particles and bacteria, controlling allergens in hospitals and laboratories, and even accommodating bioterrorism agents in industrial plants.
-HEPA vacuum cleaners effectively improve indoor air quality by removing debris from the air and reducing harmful contaminants.
-When maintaining a high standard of indoor air quality (IAQ) is paramount, HEPA filters are most often recommended.
+HEPA vacuum cleaners effectively improve indoor air quality by removing debris and reducing harmful contaminants.
+When maintaining a high indoor air quality (IAQ) standard is paramount, HEPA filters are most often recommended.
 Indoor air quality is increasingly prioritized in commercial buildings because poor air quality negatively impacts allergy sufferers, asthmatics, and other respiratory patients.

-Most of the time, vacuum cleaners collect dust, dander, and pollen from surfaces being cleaned, but they also add more small particles to the air, which people are exposed to.
+Most of the time, vacuum cleaners collect dust, dander, and pollen from surfaces, but they also add more small particles to the air, which people are exposed to.
 HEPA vacuum cleaners capture these tiny particles that get kicked back into the air to keep the air clean.

 DID YOU KNOW?